Batch-CAM: Introduction to better reasoning in convolutional deep learning models: Foundations and Related Works

 \subsection{The Loss Function as a Control Mechanism}

-The loss function is the cornerstone of DL and Machine Learning (ML) models.
-It quantifies the difference between the model's prediction and the ground truth, and the entire training process is an optimisation problem aimed at minimising this value through backpropagation \cite{Terven2025}.
-While standard loss functions like Cross-Entropy are staples for classification tasks \cite{foret2020sharpness}, the increasing complexity of AI demands more sophisticated objective functions.
-Advanced models often employ a composite loss, combining multiple summands to enforce different constraints.
-For example, recent self-supervised models like DINOv3 use a combination of cross-entropy, a regulariser for feature space uniformity, and a novel objective to prevent feature degradation \cite{simeoni2025dinov3}.
-This demonstrates a powerful principle: the loss function can be augmented to do more than guide accuracy; it can be engineered to shape the model's internal representations and behaviour.
-Another approach to loss control is presented in physical informed neural networks (PINNs) \cite{raissi2017physics}, in which the input data are correlated with the data through a bound in the loss term.
-The restraint can be a boundary condition of a hypothetical physical phenomenon whose violation would be impossible due to physical laws.
-PINNs have evolved far beyond solving simple forward problems; modern applications leverage them for complex inverse problems, such as discovering unknown physical parameters (e.g., fluid viscosity or material conductivity) from limited sensor data.
-They are now being applied to high-impact domains, including biomedical engineering (modelling blood flow and soft tissue mechanics), geophysics, and the creation of digital twins for industrial systems.
-This body of work, extensively reviewed by Karniadakis et al. in their 2021 Nature Reviews Physics paper \cite{karniadakis2021physics}, demonstrates the application of all this possible paradigm for imbuing models with robust domain knowledge.
+While standard loss functions like Cross-Entropy remain staples for \ac{DL} optimisation \cite{foret2020sharpness}, the increasing complexity of \ac{AI} necessitates more sophisticated objective functions \cite{Terven2025}.
+Advanced models often employ composite losses to enforce diverse constraints.
+For instance, DINOv3 integrates cross-entropy with specific regularisers for feature uniformity and non-degradation \cite{simeoni2025dinov3}, demonstrating that loss functions can be engineered to shape internal representations beyond mere accuracy.
+Another approach to loss control is presented in \acp{PINN}\cite{raissi2017physics}, in which the input data are correlated with the data through a bound in the loss term.
+A restraint can be a boundary condition for a hypothetical physical phenomenon whose violation would be impossible under physical laws. \acp{PINN} have evolved beyond simple forward problems to tackle complex inverse tasks, such as inferring physical parameters from limited data.
+As reviewed by Karniadakis et al. \cite{karniadakis2021physics}, their application in domains ranging from biomedical engineering to digital twins demonstrates their efficacy in imbuing models with robust domain knowledge.